codeddave/React-Graphql-Test/README.md

 Responsive design of the website - as close to the real website as possible.
 Cart functionality (Adding books to cart, increasing and descreasing quantity, evaluation of the total).

+## App was built with:
+React.
+SCSS.
+GraphQL.

 ## Possible improvements:
 Leverage custom hook to abstract some redundant pieces of code and improve modularity.